curpish/youMustBeThisTallToSurvive/docs/GDD.md

   resistant and fail in new, *interesting* ways. **~Day 4 is where most players wash out** — that's the intended skill wall.
 Death resets the run; **restart is instant** ("one more go").
 No save system.
-- **Progression: draft upgrades between days.** Between days you spend the day's earnings on a **draft — pick 1 of N from a rotating pool**, so no run sees everything and builds diverge.
-Upgrades reset on death.
+- **Progression: day escalation.** Each day the systems get more resistant and fault faster.
+Draft upgrades (pick 1 of N between days) are a **nice-to-have** — design them only after the core loop is fun and stable.
-  - Design bar (from the team): effects must be **legible/clearly communicated**, the path should spark **curiosity**, there should be **many viable strategies** (tuned via group playtesting), and **no single obvious dominant** build.
+- **Fail fast, learn fast.** A new player likely loses inside the **first minute** — the damage meter fills quickly if faults go uncleared.
+Losing teaches the mechanic;
-- **Fail fast, learn fast.** A new player likely loses inside the **first minute** — catastrophic failure is always on the table.
-Losing teaches the mechanic; no tutorial wall.
+  no tutorial wall.
-- **Felt growth.** By the 2nd–3rd attempt the player reaches a moderately successful run.
-The skill learned is *sustaining* speed while juggling failing controls and the queue.
-Upgrades let you snowball hard once stable.
+- **Felt growth.** By the 2nd–3rd attempt the player learns the rhythm: spin fast, clear faults before Big Stop, don't let the queue overwhelm you.
+That's the skill floor; the ceiling is timing flings and managing heat under pressure.
 - **Day → night lighting** (nice-to-have) tracks escalation: the scene darkens / reddens as days climb — a free tension ramp.
 - **Catastrophic failure stays possible** at every tier — the higher you climb, the